alenpuzic/alenpuzic.github.io/about.md

 I enjoy watching the World Cup.
 I love hiking, backpacking and pretty much anything that provides me with an escape from technology.
 I love reading both fiction and non-fiction.
 My favorite pastime is hanging out with my family.

+_Opinions expressed here are my own and do not necessarily represent views or attitudes of my employer(s) or their clients._